tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

 from scipy.spatial import Voronoi
 ```
 we may feed in a set of obstacles points to create a Voronoi() object that contains a graph of the deges that define the midline in free space between the obstacles, or in other words, the nodes in a graph that can navigate between the obstacles.
 Additional step is needed to check whether edgess are in collision with obstacles.

+Note that the position of the top of the buiding is guaranteed to be an obstacle.
+It is possible that a start location is also on the top of the building.
+It is thus necessary to find closest points to the start and goal points on the Voronoi graph before start the path search from these two graph points.

 A* search algorithm is modified accordingly.
 Instead of expending and checking exploration frontier to a fixed number of neigbors, the graph search expends to a variable number of neigboring points through its edge.